hamiltonhudson/PetAdopter-backend/README.md

 ## Project Overview

 Pet Adopter is an app to view, save and adopt animals from local NYC shelters and adoption centers.
-Users can sign up and sign back in to view all available pets, with photos and details, and add pets to their “pet list”.
+Users can create an account to view all available pets, with photos and details, and add pets to their “pet list”.
+All information is saved and, using secure auth, can be viewed upon signing back in.
 When a user visits their pet list, they have the option to adopt any pets that they have added.
 If a user has a pet saved in their list and someone else adopts it, a user can obviously no longer adopt, but can remove that pet from their list, either from the main page or from their profile.
 Once a pet is adopted, there is no un-adopting — you are committing to save that animal! 👏🏼

 ## Technologies Used